cyb3rgh05t/plexinviter-bot/README.md

 # Docker Setup & Start

-To run PlexAdd in Docker, run the following command, replacing [path to config] with the absolute path to your bot config folder:
+To run plexinviter-bot in Docker, run the following command, replacing [path to config] with the absolute path to your bot config folder:

 ```
-docker run -d --restart unless-stopped --name plexadd -v /[path to config]:/app/app/config -e "token=YOUR_DISCORD_TOKEN_HERE" yoruio/plexadd:latest
+docker run -d --restart unless-stopped --name plexinviter-bot -v /[path to config]:/app/app/config -e "token=YOUR_DISCORD_TOKEN_HERE" yoruio/plexinviter-bot:latest
 ```

 # After bot has started